 The next project on our agenda is switching to Recycled silver.
 We will be relying mainly on Recycled silver, as a Fairtrade option for silver currently is not available.
 Our current estimation is that 80% of our silver products is readily available to switch to recycled, and by 2022 all our silver products will be Recycled silver.
 As we are changing over to Recycled silver, the product pages will be signaling the origins of our pieces.

-In September 2021, we will be switching to only laboratory grown diamonds in our pieces.
+From September 2021, we switched to only laboratory grown diamonds in our pieces.
 Lab-grown diamonds are identical to those that are mined but are liable to much less social harm.

 Sign up for our emails to be the first one to know about news, drops and promotions.